 Synchronizing group membership with your IdP

 This setting allows you to assign users to Metabase groups based on an attribute of your users in your IdP.
-Please note that this may not correlate to group functionality provided by your IdP — you may need to create a separate attribute on your users to set their Metabase group, like metabaseGroups.
+This setting may not correlate to group functionality provided by your IdP; you may need to create a separate user attribute to set people’s Metabase groups, like metabaseGroups.

 Configuring the group schema in Metabase

-Once you’ve gotten everything set up in your SAML provider, there are just a few simple steps on the Metabase side.
+Once you’ve gotten everything set up in your SAML provider, you’ll need to configure the group schema in Metabase.

 Group schema